Community Regeneration Funding

 - UK Shared Prosperity Fund

 The Highland Coastal Communities Fund and the Place Based Investment Programme are annual funding streams and an allocation to the Highland Council is made by the Scottish Government.
 Local Area Committees are awarded a proportion of the annual allocation from these funds based on Scottish Government formulae.
 This means that each Local Area Committee has their own budgets to award projects.
 Decision making on which projects are awarded funding is made by Local Area Committee Members.
+This fund will re-open during 2024.

 Community Led-Local Development Fund is a competitive Highland-wide funding programme for rural areas.
 Decisions on which projects are to receive funding are taken by the Highland Strategic Local Action Group.
 This group is made up of third sector representatives, public and private organisations.
+This fund will re-open during 2024.

 *Please note that Badenoch & Strathspey is not eligible to apply for Highland Coastal Communities Fund as this is allocated to areas with a defined coastline.
 The Community-Led Local Development Fund in Badenoch & Strathspey is being delivered by the Cairngorms Trust.